 Gifts, goods, and/or services include: gratuities, meals, travel, lodging, entertainment (expenses for shows, sporting events, or alcoholic beverages), favors, loans, discounts, hospitality (such as private parties of select training or conference attendees), and in-kind services, such as printing customized consumer information for borrowers with the First Institute school logo.
-First Institute financial aid staff may accept only items of nominal value, certain services, and/or certain materials.
-Permissible gifts would include pens, pencils, notepads, sticky-notes, rulers, calculators, small tote bags, and other individual office supply items.
+First Institute Financial Aid Office may accept only items of nominal value, certain services, and/or certain materials.
+Permissible gifts would include pens, pencils, notepads, stickynotes, rulers, calculators, small tote bags, and other individual office supply items.
 An employee may accept any general items of value from a lender, lender servicer, and/or guarantor provided that the item is also offered to the general public.
-First Institute financial aid staff may accept informational brochures and can participate in meals, refreshments, and receptions in conjunction with meetings and trainings that contribute to his/her professional development, as well as conference events open to all attendees.
+First Institute Financial Aid Office may accept informational brochures and can participate in meals, refreshments, and receptions in conjunction with meetings and trainings that contribute to his/her professional development, as well as conference events open to all attendees.